Karthikkannan-AI/Deep-Learning-based-Ship-Detection-from-satellite-imagery/README.md

 - Fisheries monitoring and protection
 - Environmental protection, enforcement and prosecution

-Goal of the Project – To create a Deep Learning Pipeline to Identify the Ships from Satellite Imagery and Classify the Ship whether its Container Cargo or Oil and Gas
+### Goal of the Project ###

+To create an inferencing Pipeline to Identify the Ships from Satellite Imagery and Classify the Ship whether its Container Cargo or Oil and Gas

 - - - -